-One thing that helps is, when the internal temp of brisket reaches 165°F, wrap it in butcher paper to hold the moisture inside.
+One thing that helps when smoking a brisket flat — when the internal temp of brisket reaches 165°F, wrap it in butcher paper to hold the moisture inside.
 Also, let the meat rest after cooking so the juices have time to redistribute.

 With love, from our simple kitchen to yours.